Share this

 What does this mean for you?

 At DNSFilter, we’re regularly training and perfecting our AI to notice new types of deceptive sites that haven’t been reported anywhere else before.
-We’re creating intelligent systems that protect us from these new threats before your systems are compromised, instead of after.
-That means we find them first, before our customers.
+We’re creating intelligent systems that block 200 million threat queries each day, and we’re doing it before your systems are compromised, instead of after.
+That means we find them first, before our customers ever know they’re there.

 Find out how you can start relying on artificial intelligence in cybersecurity and start your free trial of DNSFilter today.